jfree/jfreechart/README.md

 ##### Version 1.6.0 (not yet released)
 - update required JDK to version 1.8;
+- modify buffer in ChartPanel to handle high DPI displays (bug #170)
 - added generics
 - DefaultIntervalCategoryDataset no longer allows null keys in constructor (this is a consequence of introducing generics)